JaeYoonKim72/GMStool/README.md

   - -all option determines whether to calculate the accuracy of all markers for the validation-set in each CV.
 This accuracy can be used as a reference for the minimum accuracy that the finally selected markers should have.
   - -t option

+  - The actual example using two scripts is as follows:

-        Example of marker selection not using multithreading:
+        1) Example of marker selection not using multithreading

               Rscript GMStools.MS.v1.R \
                      -m RRblup_RF \                       # Chose the selection methods (RRblup, RF, or RRblup_RF)